EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-iterate-and-retrieve-a-multi_index-table.md

 };
 ```

 The steps below show how to iterate and retrieve a multi index table.

-Let's add to the above multi index example contract an action `print` which gets as parameter an acount name, searches for it in the multi index table using the primary index and prints out the value stored in that row for field `datum` if found, otherwise asserts with a custom message.
+1. Let's add to the above multi index example contract an action `print` which gets as parameter an acount name

-1. In the contract definition __multi_index_example.hpp__ you have to add this:
 ```cpp
   // this is the print action we want to add [[eosio::action]] void print( name user );